vertexproject/synapse/docs/synapse/deploymentguide.rst

 We highly recommend that hosts used to run Synapse services deploy a log aggregation agent to make it easier to view the logs from the various containers in a single place.

+When using AHA, you may run any of the **other** services on additional hosts as long as they can connect directly to the AHA service.
+You may also shutdown a service, move it's volume to a different host, and start it backup without changing anything.

 Decide on a Name
 ================